lokesh0571995/virtual-event-platform/README.md

 Run the application:

-    1. bash
-    2. Copy code
-    3. npm start
+    1. npm start
-    4. The server should start on http://localhost:5000.
+    2. The server should start on http://localhost:5000.

 Run tests:

-    1. bash
-    2. Copy code
-    3. npm run test
+    1. npm run test

 This will run both unit and integration tests using Mocha and Chai.